 The project conducts a data gap analysis for SDG 16 in Uganda.
 It comprises a technical analysis of national data sources to identify data gaps at the indicator level, mapping existing processes of data generation, and suggesting recommendations to close the data gaps.

-Lea Ellmanns is a Junior Researcher at ISDC.
+Lea Ellmanns is a Researcher at ISDC.
 Lea’s varied research interests include conflict and peacebuilding, post-conflict stabilisation, global health security, as well as the law of armed conflict.
 Geographically, her interests lie in Asia and the Middle East.
 At ISDC, she is working on the “Financing Peace Processes” project, implemented jointly with Swisspeace.
-Previously, […]
+Previously, she […]

 A study on the role of employment programs for peace in conflict-affected and fragile countries, based on an evaluation of such interventions by the ILO, PBSO, UNDP and the World Bank.